about

 I make work out of common ground—a field of mutual becoming.

-My practice is guided by a desire for deeper nature-connectedness.
+My practice is guided by a desire to blur the line between human and other-than-human.
 It rarely begins with sound; it begins with listening.
 Listening at every stage.
 And between.

-I view my workings as spaces where listening is an ecological act.
-Through listening and improvising common ground is revealed, and a way of moving inside the work:
+Paths are chosen so listening can become ecological act.
+Through listening and improvising, common ground is revealed, and a way of moving inside the work:

 co-presence rather than authorship,